defra-design/design/README.md

 ### Benefits

-Interaction design supports digital delivery to ensure benefits can be realised
+Interaction design supports digital delivery to ensure benefits can be realised:

  * Reduces risk, development and maintenance costs by testing assumptions and hypothesis
  * Improves outcomes by facilitating design sessions to ensure a wide range of possibilities are considered